 A cloud-based ecosystem that serves customers in-the-moment is essential to achieving total experience.
 It’s the only way to respond to customers and other users wherever they are – across whatever device they’re using.
 You need a framework that can quickly access and draw from internal and external applications.
 The best way to do this is via the cloud.

 Target is a great example of how multichannel experience and customer experience, when aligned, improve total experience.
 Target employs a particularly successful omnichannel retail approach using cloud-based architecture that connects over 20 different channels and modes across its entire retail ecosystem.
 Their legacy system simply could not keep up with the total experience model.
-Prior to moving to XA, Target had over 3000 applications that they needed to connect so they could better deliver on the promise of omnichannel experience.
+Prior to moving to XA, Target had over 3,000 applications that they needed to connect so they could better deliver on the promise of omnichannel experience and enhance overall customer journey.

 Target moved their legacy systems to an interconnected cloud-based architecture that uses APIs to move, store, and scale their data and increase development speed.
-Previously their legacy systems used thousands of applications, the majority of which were tied to mainframes that made it impossible to create the connected ecosystem essential for XA.
+Previously their legacy systems used thousands of applications, the majority of which were tied to mainframes that made it impossible to create the connected ecosystem essential for XA and deliver personalized experiences.

 2. Employee empowerment

-According to data from ManpowerGroup, 54% of companies reported talent shortages in 2019, up from 30% in 2009.
-That’s a talent gap that’s nearly doubled in just a decade.
+According to data from ManpowerGroup, 70% of U.S. employers reported talent shortages in 2024, up from 30% in 2009.
+That’s a talent gap that’s more than doubled in just over a decade.
 Keeping employees happy increasingly means empowering them with the information they need to do their job.
 The best way to do that is to make this information accessible across multiple channels.
 The alignment of EX with CX is another key component to total experience.

 It’s as simple as this: great customer experience is connected to great employee experience.
 Experience architecture that enables employees to work faster and access the resources they need is empowering.
 It allows employees to do their job quickly and effectively.
 It translated to higher profits for Volkswagen Group Australia, who found that dealerships that met both CX and EX goals earned double the profit compared with dealerships that didn’t.